LDA Design to head consortium delivering landscape-led vision for Thamesmead

 Project Director Neil Mattinson explains the significance of this project:

 “It is in the public realm where lives most naturally overlap.
-In Thamesmead, there is huge potential to makes its underused open spaces more accessible and useful.
+In Thamesmead, there is huge potential to make its underused open spaces more accessible and useful.

 “This Strategy can begin to rewrite the narrative between new and evolving communities, the rapidly changing built environment and the potential of the Thamesmead landscape.
 There was a pioneering spirit behind the original design thinking for Thamesmead, and we want to tap into that.
 The Strategy is a fantastic opportunity to create a blueprint for a productive landscape, to improve connectivity and biodiversity and to build a real sense of belonging.”